€423 Find Cheap Flights from Australia to Dublin

 How far in advance should I book a flight to Dublin?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights to Dublin, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Dublin, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know